Sir Alexander MacRobert, 1st Baronet: Later life

 On a voyage back to Scotland from India in 1909, MacRobert met Rachel Workman, the eldest child of Fanny Bullock Workman and her husband William Hunter Workman, who were from prominent, wealthy New England families.
-Rachel and MacRobert married on 7 July 1911 at a Quakers Meeting House in York.
+Rachel and MacRobert were married on 7 July 1911 at a Quakers Meeting House in York.
 The couple had three children, all boys: Alasdair, the eldest was born on 11 July 1912; Roderic on 8 May 1915; and the youngest, Iain, on 19 April 1917.
 Rachel did not like India and refused to live in the country although MacRobert devoted most of his time to continuing to build his conglomerate there; she referred to it as "that nasty land".

 MacRobert received a knighthood in the New Year's Honours list in 1910.
 By 1920 he had built up a portfolio of six companies; he amalgamated these to form the British India Corporation.
 He was raised to a baronet at the beginning of 1922, choosing to be named Sir Alexander MacRobert of Cawnpore and Cromar of the County of Aberdeen.
 It was at this time that he altered the spelling of his surname from McRobert to MacRobert.